-A fried chicken and barbecue joint in Cambridge, a decades-old pizzeria downtown, a food market in Brookline — these are the restaurants and food businesses that have closed in the Boston area this fall (or closed earlier during the pandemic but have just officially announced that the closure is permanent).
-This roundup will be updated throughout the season in the unfortunate event that more businesses shut down.
-(See the summer 2021 list here.)
+A fried chicken and barbecue joint in Cambridge, a decades-old pizzeria downtown, a food market in Brookline — these are the restaurants and food businesses that have closed in the Boston area this fall (or closed earlier during the pandemic but have just officially announced that the closure is permanent) as staffing and supply chain issues and other challenges continue to hurt the industry.
+Read on for details on the restaurants that have bid Boston farewell in recent months, including mainstays as well as newcomers.

 Shanghai Gate (204 Harvard Ave., Boston), a longtime Allston favorite for Chinese food, closed recently, replaced by a restaurant called BOS’ Sichuan Taste that reportedly has the same chef but different owners, decor, and menu.
 Highlights at the now-closed Shanghai Gate were the Paradise Mountain chicken, a dry hot chicken dish heavy on ginger and garlic; the sizable lion’s head meatballs; the pork-filled soup dumplings; and garlicky baby bok choy.